Loading article

 Telehealth has become a permanent part of Australian healthcare.
 Whether you are managing a chronic condition, need a prescription refill, or simply prefer the convenience of seeing a doctor from home, telehealth consultations offer a practical alternative to traditional clinic visits.
 This guide explains everything you need to know about using telehealth in Australia.

 A telehealth consultation is a medical appointment conducted remotely, typically via video call, phone call, or a structured health questionnaire reviewed by a doctor.
-The consultation is conducted by an AHPRA-registered medical practitioner, and any prescriptions, certificates, or referrals issued are legally equivalent to those from an in-person visit.
+The consultation is conducted by an AHPRA-registered medical practitioner, and any prescriptions, certificates, or referrals issued are issued under the same clinical obligations as in-person care when clinically appropriate.

 Telehealth expanded significantly in Australia during the COVID-19 pandemic, and Medicare now provides permanent item numbers for many telehealth services.
 This means some telehealth consultations can be bulk-billed or partially rebated through Medicare.